 We go all out in the baking department this time of year, I can’t help it, it’s like an extra excuse to be in the kitchen.
 But isn’t there just something about Holiday Baking and all the fall and winter flavors, I just love this time of year.

 I have always loved to spend time in the kitchen so the holidays are no exception.
-If anything I spend WAY to much time in the kitchen at the end of the year because of the holidays.
+If anything I spend WAY more time in the kitchen because of the holidays.

-Baking has become one of Harper and my favorite things to do in the kitchen, besides dance.
-Nicolas just wants to see what is going on but I can’t wait for him to help too one day.
+Baking has definitely become one of Harper and my favorite things to do in the kitchen, besides dance.
+Nicolas just wants to see what is going on but I can’t wait for him to help too one day (update: Nic LOVES helping us bake).

 To make this “Christmas Toffee Bark” you just add some fun and festive sprinkles.
 I even jazzed it up this year and drizzled some red and green on the top.
 I am happy to say that I LOVE the way it turned out, very festive.